-Well, because It is very restricted to Windows environment only and the world is moving towards Open Source Platforms and cross-platform compatible software, It might not have a really great scope.
+Well, because It is very restricted to the Windows environment only and the world is moving towards Open Source Platforms and cross-platform compatible software, It might not have a really great scope.
 Yet, there are some organizations that have embraced Windows for all their tasks.
-Therefore, one might find some legacy software running on VBScript and because it is something that is uncommon today and you being a person with arcane knowledge might end up getting a handsome pay and demand in the industry.
+Therefore, one might find some legacy software running on VBScript and because it is something that is uncommon today, and you being a person with arcane knowledge, might end up getting handsome pay and demand in the industry.

-Hence, there might not be high profits of being skilled in it but certainly, there is no loss either.
-But, scarcity of VBScript developers can be leveraged into an advantage for sure.
+Hence, there might not be high profits of being skilled in it, but certainly, there is no loss either.
+But, the scarcity of VBScript developers can be leveraged into an advantage for sure.

 This has been a guide to What is VBScript.
-Here we discussed the understanding, working, career growth, skills, and advantages of VBScript.
+Here we discuss the understanding, working, career growth, skills, and advantages.
 You can also go through our other suggested articles to learn more –